gaborcs/lambda-terminal/README.md

 So if `condition` matches `True`, it will return the `then` argument, otherwise it will return the `else` argument.
 You can input in by starting with `condition`, then pressing `(` to apply a function to it, then pressing `\`.
 As you press `\`, the editor will shift to this style of displaying the call.
-We hope you'll agree that this makes things pretty readable.
+This style resembles `match`/`case` expressions from some other languages, and it should make things pretty readable.

 In most languages, calling a function requires evaluating all of its arguments.
 That means `if` cannot be a function, because we want to avoid evaluating both of its branches.